Jayita11/Healthcare-Management-Optimization-Analysis-Dashboard-Creation/README.md

 - **Maintain an optimal inventory of high-demand medications** like **Aspirin** and **Paracetamol** to ensure consistent pharmaceutical management.
 Regular audits of inventory can minimize shortages and prevent overstocking, while supplier negotiations can help manage costs.

+## Assumptions and Caveats:

+Throughout the analysis, several assumptions were made to address data challenges and ensure the results remained accurate.
+The following assumptions and caveats are noted below:

+- The data analyzed includes records only up until **May 2024**, meaning that trends observed, such as total billing amounts and patient admissions, may change by the end of the year as new data becomes available.

+- **Duplicate records** for patient billing were identified and removed to ensure the accuracy of the financial analysis.

+- **Negative and positive billing amounts** were categorized into a new column titled "Type of Bill" to differentiate between refunds and normal transactions.
+Negative amounts were classified as **Refund**, and positive amounts were classified as **Normal**.